JorFik/Philosophers/README.md

 ``` C
 ./philo/philo N die_time eat_time sleep_time [meal_count]
 ```
-_Substitute `N`, `die_time`, `eat_time`, `sleep_time`, and `meal_count` with the desired values._
+_Substitute `N`, `die_time`, `eat_time`, `sleep_time`, and `meal_count`(optional) with the desired values._

 ### Output
-The program provides the following output for each philosopher:
+The program provides the following output* for each philosopher:

-When a philosopher takes a fork
+- When a philosopher takes a fork
-When a philosopher is eating
+- When a philosopher is eating
-When a philosopher is sleeping
+- When a philosopher is sleeping
-When a philosopher is thinking
+- When a philosopher is thinking
-When a philosopher dies
+- When a philosopher dies

-Each output is preceded by a timestamp (in milliseconds).
+_* = Each output is preceded by a timestamp (in milliseconds)._

 ## Note
 This project is part of the curriculum for the 42 School.
 It's designed to help students learn about multithreading and synchronization in C.

+## License
+This project is licensed under the MIT License.
+This means you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the final products.
+However, you need to include this license in any substantial uses of the work.
+For more details, please see the [MIT License](./LICENSE).